-- Owning an interest in a company that may be a competitor, customer or supplier of DPD France and/or its subsidiaries; - Having a personal or familial relationship with someone who is applying for a job at DPD France and/or its subsidiaries; - Supervising, assessing or managing the performance of an Employee who is a relative or has a close personal relationship with you; - Having a personal relationship with a person who works for a company that may be a competitor, customer or supplier of DPD France and/or its subsidiaries.
+- Owning an interest in a company that may be a competitor, customer or supplier of GeoPost/DPDgroup; - Having a personal or familial relationship with someone who is applying for a job at GeoPost/DPDgroup; - Supervising, assessing or managing the performance of an Employee who is a relative or has a close personal relationship with you; - Having a personal relationship with a person who works for a company that may be a competitor, customer or supplier of GeoPost/DPDgroup.

-Because conflicts of interest can affect the ability to make objective and unbiased decisions in the best interests of DPD France and/or its subsidiaries and sometimes conceal improper practices, GeoPost/DPDgroup has implemented a conflict of interest prevention and management policy which states, in particular, that:
+Because conflicts of interest can affect the ability to make objective and unbiased decisions in the best interests of GeoPost/DPDgroup and sometimes conceal improper practices, GeoPost/ DPDgroup has implemented a conflict of interest prevention and management policy which states, in particular, that:

-- All Employees shall be made aware of the concept of conflict of interest and the applicable rules in this area; - All Employees shall declare any real or potential conflict of interest situation to their Manager as soon as it occurs; - Certain identified persons, including at the very least, a sample of decision-makers, shall confirm at least once a year that they are not involved in a conflict of interest situation; - All declarations of conflict of interest shall be assessed by the Manager of the Employee and, if necessary, their Ethics Officer; - Any actual conflict of interest shall lead to the implementation of remedial measures aimed at addressing or neutralising such conflict.
+- All Employees shall be made aware of the concept of conflict of interest and the applicablerules in this area; - All Employees shall declare any real or potential conflict of interest situation to their Manager as soon as it occurs; - Certain identified persons, including at the very least, a sample of decision-makers, shall confirm at least once a year that they are not involved in a conflict of interest situation; - All declarations of conflict of interest shall be assessed by the Manager of the Employee and, if necessary, their Ethics Officer; - Any actual conflict of interest shall lead to the implementation of remedial measures aimed at addressing or neutralising such conflict.